Skip to Content

 scoliosis is used to prevent spinal curve progression

-and to maintain the appearance of the back.
+and to maintain a more normal appearance of the back.

 The goal of brace treatment is to prevent the curve from getting